 Managing Growth.
-The Company's Asian Operations have experienced rapid growth since operations in Hong Kong commenced in 1991.
+The Company has experienced rapid growth since operations in Hong Kong commenced in 1991.
 The management challenges imposed by this growth include entry into new markets, growth in the number of employees and distributors, expansion of facilities necessary to accommodate growth and additions and modifications to the Company's product lines.
 To manage these changes effectively, the Company may be required to hire additional management and operations personnel and to improve its operational, financial and management systems.
-If the Company is unable to manage growth effectively or hire or retain qualified personnel, the Company's business and results of operations could be adversely affected.

-Possible Adverse Effect on the Company of a Change in the Status of Hong Kong.
-The Company has offices and a portion of its operations in the British Crown Colony of Hong Kong.
-Effective July 1, 1997, the exercise of sovereignty over Hong Kong will be transferred from the Government of the United Kingdom of Great Britain and Northern Ireland (the "United Kingdom") to the government of the PRC pursuant to the Sino-British Joint Declaration on the Question of Hong Kong (the "Joint Declaration") and Hong Kong will become a Special Administrative Region (SAR) of the PRC.
-The Joint Declaration provides that Hong Kong will be directly under the authority of the government of the PRC but Hong Kong will enjoy a high degree of autonomy except in foreign and defense affairs, and that Hong Kong will be vested with executive, legislative and independent judicial power.
+Possible Adverse Effect on the Company of the Change in the Status of Hong Kong.
+The Company has offices and a portion of its operations in Hong Kong.
+Effective July 1, 1997, the exercise of sovereignty over Hong Kong was transferred from the Government of the United Kingdom of Great Britain and Northern Ireland (the "United Kingdom"), to the government of the PRC pursuant to the Sino-British Joint Declaration on the Question of Hong Kong (the "Joint Declaration"), and Hong Kong became a Special Administrative Region (SAR) of the PRC.
+The Joint Declaration provided for Hong Kong to be under the authority of the government of the PRC but Hong Kong will enjoy a high degree of autonomy except in foreign and defense affairs, and that Hong Kong be vested with executive, legislative and independent judicial power.
 The Joint Declaration also provides that the current social and economic systems in Hong Kong will remain unchanged for 50 years after June 30, 1997 and that Hong Kong will retain the status of an international financial center.
-Although sales in Hong Kong accounted for less than 5% of the Company's revenues for the year ended December 31, 1996, Hong Kong serves as the location for the Company's regional offices and an important base of operations for many of the Company's most successful distributors whose downline distributor networks extend into other Asian markets.
+Although sales in Hong Kong accounted for less than 5% of the Company's revenues for the year ended December 31, 1997, Hong Kong serves as the location for the Company's most successful distributors whose downline distributor networks extend into other Asian markets.
 Any adverse effect on the social, political or economic systems in Hong Kong resulting from this transfer could have a material adverse effect on the Company's business and results of operations.
-Although the Company does not anticipate any material adverse change in the business environment in Hong Kong resulting from the 1997 transfer of sovereignty, the Company is formulating contingency plans to transfer the Company's regional office to another jurisdiction in the event that the Hong Kong business environment is so affected.
+Although the Company does not anticipate any material adverse change in the business environment in Hong Kong resulting from the 1997 transfer of sovereignty, the Company has formulated contingency plans to transfer the Company's regional office to another jurisdiction in the event that the Hong Kong business environment is so affected.

 Relationship with and Reliance on NSI; Potential Conflicts of Interest.
-NSI retains and will continue to retain ownership and control of the NSI trademarks, tradenames, the Global Compensation Plan, distributor lists and related intellectual property and know-how (collectively, the "Licensed Property"), and licenses and will continue to license to the Company rights to use the Licensed Property in certain markets.
-NSI and its affiliates currently operate in 15 countries, excluding the countries in which the Company currently operates, and will continue to market and sell personal care and nutritional products in these countries, as well as in additional countries outside of the Company's markets, through the network marketing channel.
-Thus the Company will not be able to use the Nu Skin name to expand into other markets for which the Company does not currently have a license without first obtaining additional licenses or other rights from NSI.
+NSI has ownership and control of the NSI trademarks, tradenames, the Global Compensation Plan, distributor lists and related intellectual property and know-how (collectively, the "Licensed Property"), and licenses to the Company rights to use the Licensed Property in certain markets.
+NSI and its affiliates currently operate in 17 countries, excluding the countries in which the Company currently operates, and will continue to market and sell Nu Skin personal care and IDN nutritional products in these countries, as well as in additional countries outside of the Company's markets, through the network marketing channel.
+Thus, the Company cannot use the NSI trademarks to expand into other markets for which the Company does not currently have a license without first obtaining additional licenses or other rights from NSI.
 There can be no assurance that NSI will make any additional markets available to the Company or that the terms of any new licenses from NSI will be acceptable to the Company.
+See "--Recent Developments."